 “O Muslims, I see you fasting during the day,

 but then to break your fast you slaughter cows at night.

 At one end is devotion, at the other murder—

 My friend, pray cut the throat of anger,

 will surely see the supreme lord face to face.”39— Kabir Sahib

-Originally from Syria, he spent time in Baghdad during the Islamic golden age, fiercely decried the teachings of any religion—calling them a “fable invented by the ancients”40—and was, in his own words, a “pessimistic freethinker.”41
+Originally from Syria, al-Maʿarrī spent time in Baghdad during the Islamic Golden Age.
+Al-Maʿarrī fiercely decried the teachings of any religion—calling them a “fable invented by the ancients”40—and was described as a “pessimistic freethinker.”41

-He lost his sight to smallpox at the age of four42 and began his life as a poet around 11 or 12, often writing scathingly against the consumption of animals in the most vegan of Middle Ages poetry:
+He lost his sight to smallpox at the age of four42 and began his life as a poet around age eleven or twelve, often writing scathingly against the consumption of animals.:

 “Thou art diseased in understanding and religion.
 Come to me, that thou mayst hear the tidings of sound truth.

 Do not unjustly eat what the water has given up, [i.e. fish] and do not desire as food the flesh of slaughtered animals,